COVID-19 Updates: Fall 2022

 Updated isolation and quarantine guidance from the University that will help our community safely maintain a high level of continuity.

-- SPH has ordered N95 masks for employees and students who will be on campus in spring semester 2022.
+- SPH has ordered KN95 masks for employees and students who will be on campus in fall semester 2022.
 Learn more about the SPH mask distribution.

 Working with Flexibility

-- In Feb.
-2022, SPH supervisors and employees should move towards adoption of the pilot flexible work arrangements that they originally agreed to in summer 2021.
+- As of Mar.
+14, 2022, SPH employees should fully enact their pilot flexible work arrangements.
 New employees and others may still need to establish work arrangements pursuant to the SPH Working with Flexibility Guidelines.

 U Cards and Accessing University Buildings